Cleaner Greener Hingham Committee

 Retailers can continue to sell:

-- Carbonated, flavored, and vitamin-enriched water.
+- Carbonated and flavored water.
 Anything other than plain water.

 - Regular water sold in aluminum, glass, or cardboard containers of any size, or in plastic containers over 1 gallon in size.